cybergarage/foreman-doc/data_model.md

 ## Registry Store

 Foreman has an abstracted registry store to store any metadata such as the configuration settings.
-The store is a hierarchical key-value store as the following.
+The store is a hierarchical object store as the following.

 ![logo](./img/datamodel_registry.png)